AdaptableTools/example-adaptableblotter-with-parceljs/README.md

 ## Running with minified script

-This repo also shows how you can minify the AdaptableBlotter - for this, run `npm run minify` - this runs webpack on the `ab.js` file found in the root folder.
-The script generates `minified/ab.js` - a minified version of the AdaptableBlotter, which contains all the dependencies the blotter needs to work properly, excluding the ag-grid-community and enterprise packages (the exclude is found in `webpack.config.js`, on the `externals` property).
+This repo also shows how you can minify AdapTable - for this, run `npm run minify` - this runs webpack on the `ab.js` file found in the root folder.
+The script generates `minified/ab.js` - a minified version of AdapTable, which contains all the dependencies that AdapTable needs to work properly, excluding the ag-grid-community and enterprise packages (the exclude is found in `webpack.config.js`, on the `externals` property).

 Then, in order to use the minified version, you can run `npm run serve-minified` - which simply runs a webserver in the current folder - now you can open [localhost:1234/with-minified](http://localhost:1234/with-minified.html)

-In order to modify the demo, you can edit the [with-minified.html](./with-minified.html) file, which uses the minified version of the AdaptableBlotter
+In order to modify the demo, you can edit the [with-minified.html](./with-minified.html) file, which uses the minified version of AdapTable.